The T.H.E. (To Help Everyone) Health and Wellness Centers leadership team is the cornerstone in ensuring the success of not only

 Itohan Oyamendan, MHA, Chief Operations Officer

 Itohan Oyamendan brings to T.H.E.
-Clinic well-proven expertise in launching, nurturing, and directing the day-to-day operations of multiple medical clinics serving low-income/homeless populations.
-Before joining T.H.E., Mrs. Oyamendan served as COO for the JWCH Institute, where she was primary officer for all of the health agency's clinical sites.
+Health and Wellness Centers well-proven expertise in launching, nurturing, and directing the day-to-day operations of multiple medical clinics serving low-income/homeless populations.
+Before joining T.H.E.
+Health and Wellness Centers, Mrs. Oyamendan served as COO for the JWCH Institute, where she was primary officer for all of the health agency's clinical sites.
 At JWCH, she supervised managers and directors, recruiting, screening, hiring, and evaluating program staff.
 She directed communications with county and state health service departments and other funding agencies; ensured that JWCH services met county, state and federal compliance; and maintained logs and statistics for internal and external review and reporting.
 Mrs. Oyamendan also worked with the chief financial officer to monitor JWCH revenue and expenses from all consumer services departments.

 Prior to serving the JWCH Institute, Mrs. Oyamendan spent six years at The Children's Clinic (TCC), a Federally Qualified Health Center system in Long Beach, California.
 As chief operating officer during her final three years at TCC, Mrs. Oyamendan provided direct management, coordination, and oversight of TCC's six clinic sites.
 She also facilitated the construction and operations of a new 14,000-square-foot clinic, and oversaw a $10 million operating budget and ensured maximum reimbursement from payers.
 She was instrumental in starting and guiding a new school-based clinic, championing a patient flow and service delivery redesign that resulted in improved patient access to care, and interacted with community leaders and board members to provide information on clinic operations and activities.